storj-archived/blog/content/post/community/getting-started-with-the-storj-v3-test-network-storj-sdk.md

 We will begin by opening a new terminal window, cloning the storj directory from GitHub, and installing it by entering:

 ```
-//The folder must be outside of the GOPATH.
-Otherwise you will see errors.

 $ git clone https://github.com/storj/storj.git storj
 $ cd storj

-$ go install ./cmd/{storj-sdk,
+$ go install ./cmd/{storj-sdk,storagenode,gateway,uplink}
-,storagenode,gateway,uplink}
 ```

 This will install the `storj-sdk` `satellite` `storage node` `gateway` and `uplink`binaries to wherever Go is configured to output binaries on your system.
 By default, this is ~/go/bin.
+The folder must be outside of the GOPATH.
+Otherwise you will see errors.

 Next, run the setup: